 Click on the photo to go to Patty's page.

 The following video is from Oct 2015 and shows mother, Pekoe (the blue dog) and puppy nanny, Patty (black/wht dog) interacting with Pekoe's puppies at 10 weeks of age.
 This is the age when puppies begin leaving home and when the mother dog helps prime them by both teaching them manners, and making them grateful to be leaving.
 Pekoe is particularly hard on Ada, her '1st daughter' who may be staying on here so in extra need of being taught her place which is generally known as 'lower than pond scum' in the pack order.
 Note that while it seems rough, Ada keeps coming back for more.
-The Squeaks are a combination of protest and defence mechanism and no puppy was hurt during this video.
+The Squeaks are a combination of protest and defense mechanism.
+No puppy was hurt during this video.

 A Certified Havana Silk Dog™ is small, hypoallergenic, drop or spaniel coated, minimally shedding companion dog that has met the requirements for full registration with the Havana Silk Dog Association of America; a younger dog can receive provisional certification after passing preliminary requirements.
 To be eligible, dogs must pass all health testing required to receive a CHIC number (visit Orthopedic Foundation for Animals for more information on CHIC) and, in addition, must pass a conformation evaluation by an evaluator certified by the HSDAA, have DNA on file, and be certified chondrodysplasia-free by soaped pictures.
 For breed history and details, please visit the Havana Silk Dog Association of America.